dgkf/DataFramesMeta.jl/README.md

 The following operations are now included:

 - `where(g, d -> mean(d[:a]) > 0)` and `@where(g, mean(:a) > 0)` --
-  Filter groups based on the given criteria.
+  where groups based on the given criteria.
 Returns a GroupedDataFrame.

 - `orderby(g, d -> mean(d[:a]))` and `@orderby(g, mean(:a))` -- Sort